 This video provides guidance on how to deal with the EZProxy error.
 This rarely occurs when adding ejournals and content outsde of SOLO, but can usually be easily fixed.

-This video is a tutorial on how to request digitizations in ORLO.
+This video is a tutorial on how to request digitisations in ORLO.

 This video explains the rollover process.
-Rollover happpens once per year when we make a copy of this year's reading lists with next year's time periods.
-The new list keeps all the items and digitizations and must be published so that students can see the lists.
+Rollover happens once per year when we make a copy of this year's reading lists with next year's time periods.
+The new list keeps all the items and digitisations and must be published so that students can see the lists.